OpenDirective/opendirective.github.io/_posts/2022-01-06-comparing-svelte-reactivity-options.md

 ## Reactivity

-Reactivity is a coding pattern where when some data changes, other dependent data also gets updated, automatically.
+Reactivity is a coding architecture where when some data changes, other dependent data also gets updated, automatically.
 Perhaps the most common occurrence of this is in spreadsheets where changing a cell value causes all referencing cells to also update.

+Reactivity is often implemented using a version of the "publish / subscribe" (pubsub) pattern, where any number of subscribers can be updated with changes broadcast from a publisher.

 Reactivity is not usually something built into programming languages.
 For Javascript it requires a library or framework feature.
 However, there is a Stage One TC39 Proposal to add an [Observable](https://github.com/tc39/proposal-observable) type to Javascript.
 This is based on the [RxJS](https://rxjs.dev/) Reactive Extensions Library for JavaScript, which enables a style of programming called Functional Reactive Programming (FRP).

 FRP is often now shortened to Reactive Programming (RP) which is technically a bit different.
 FRP, like other functional programming styles, involves data flowing through small functions such as `map` and `reduce`.
 It thus consists of declarative chains of expressions, compared to imperative lists of statements or object oriented methods operating on private data.

+Eventing systems such as DOM events also provide reactivity where an event (or message) is dispatched form one element and other elements may handle it, usually in a callback function.
 ## Svelte Reactivity

 One of the highly satisfying features of the [Svelte](https://svelte.dev/) web app development framework is that reactivity is baked in (unlike React).
 Any **assignment** to a local variables is reactive and will cause the component to be re-rendered.